mr-karan/doggo/README.md

 **doggo** is a modern command-line DNS client (like _dig_) written in Golang.
 It outputs information in a neat concise manner and supports protocols like DoH, DoT as well.

 It's totally inspired from [dog](https://github.com/ogham/dog/) which is written in Rust.
-I wanted to add some features to it but since I don't know Rust, I found it as a nice oppurtunity to experiment with writing a DNS Client from scratch in `Go` myself.
+I wanted to add some features to it but since I don't know Rust, I found it as a nice opportunity to experiment with writing a DNS Client from scratch in `Go` myself.
 Hence the name `dog` +`go` => **doggo**.

 ## Features